 John Coltrane (September 23, 1926 – July 17, 1967) was a legendary American saxophonist.
-His aggressive and bold saxophone style was hugely influential in the avant-garde jazz scene of the early '60s and late in the free jazz scene of the mid to late '60s.
+His bold, aggressive saxophone style was hugely influential in the avant-garde jazz scene of the early '60s and late in the free jazz scene of the mid to late '60s.
 Unfortunately, he died at a very young age in 1967, after a series of extremely experimental albums.
 His legacy includes being worshipped as a saint, and even by some as a deity, but more prosaically, he's still one of the most influential musicians of his generation in that it took at least two generations before sax players didn't automatically try to emulate him.

 Albums by Coltrane with their own page: